 Born in the Mountains

-Rocky Mountain Featherbed (RMFC) was founded in Jackson Hole, Wyoming, USA in the late 1960s.
-Inspired by Native American leather capes, it was created as cold weather wear for cowboys working in extreme cold regions.
-Its construction, which provided the warmth of a featherbed, and its seamless Western yoke made from a single piece of leather—its high functional beauty—quickly made it one of a kind.
-In 1974, the brand developed a mountain parka using GORE-TEX®, the cutting-edge material of the time.
-While it led the way in innovation in outdoor wear, the brand closed its doors in the late 1980s.
+Rocky Mountain Featherbed (RMFC) was born in Jackson Hole, Wyoming, in the late 1960s.
+Inspired by Native American leather capes, it began as cold-weather wear for cowboys working in extreme cold.
+Its featherbed-like warmth and its seamless western yoke, cut from a single piece of leather, quickly made its functional beauty one of a kind.
+In 1974, the brand developed a mountain parka using GORE-TEX®, then a cutting-edge material.
+Even as it led innovation in outdoor wear, the brand closed its doors in the late 1980s.